ncatlab/nlab-content/pages/3/3/3/3/3333/content.md

   (\bullet \stackrel{k}{\to} \bullet) \mapsto (\bullet \stackrel{n\cdot k}{\to} \bullet).
 $$

-Natural transformations between two such automorphisms are given by a component $\ell \in \mathbb{Z}$ such that all diagrams
+Natural transformations between two such endomorphisms are given by a component $\ell \in \mathbb{Z}$ such that all diagrams

 $$
   \array{